Comparison of time profiles for the magnetic transport of cold atoms: Classical simulations

-In order to estimate finite depth losses in the trap associated to each time profile, we have computed for each trajectory $i$ the maximal distance to the trap centre along the $y$ axis $\max\limits_{t} \left|\bar{y}^i_a(t)\right|$ where $\bar{y}^i_a(t)=y^i_a(t)-y_0(t)$.
-Fig.~\ref{figure3}(a) shows the mean value of this distribution for different transport duration $\Delta t$.
-The error bars indicate the width of the distribution.
-We observe that the error function and constant acceleration time profile results converge to the static potential ones as soon as $\Delta t>500$~ms. The constant velocity time profile leads to trajectories which explore a significantly larger space around the trap centre.
+In order to estimate finite depth losses in the trap associated to each time profile, we have computed for each trajectory $i$ the maximal distance to the trap centre $\bar{r}^i_{\textrm{max}}=\max\limits_{t} \sqrt{x^i_a(t)^2+\bar{y}^i_a(t)^2+z^i_a(t)^2}$ where $\bar{y}^i_a(t)=y^i_a(t)-y_0(t)$.
 In our simulations, the potential is idealized and the trap depth is infinite.
 The atoms are never lost.
-This is not the case in the experimental realization of $V$, where the radius of the magnetic coils fixes an upper limit to the maximal distance to the trap centre.
-From the simulations we can then qualitatively expect a larger loss rate due to the finite depth of the trap for the constant velocity time profile than for the other two.
-The same analysis along the $x$ and $z$ direction gives similar results but with smaller maximal distances to the trap centre.
+This is not the case in the experimental realization of $V$, where the radius of the magnetic coils fixes an upper limit to the maximal distance to the trap centre (see Fig.~\ref{figure5}(b)).
+To reproduce this effect, we fix an upper limit $\bar{r}_{\textrm{max}}$ for the maximal distance to the trap centre above which the simulated atom is considered lost.